 December 31 and January 13 (when that date falls on a Sunday, "Silvesterchlausen" will take place on Saturday).
 The routine is the same on both dates.

 It starts at 5am.
-The men (then still without masques) meet in the village squares.
+The men (without masques) meet in the village squares.
 During the 15 minutes of silence, neither photographing with flash nor street- or headlights are allowed and it is customary to keep quite.

-In the evening, the festivities of "Silvesterchlausen" continue in Restaurants.
+In the evening, the festivities of "Silvesterchlausen" continue on the streets and in Restaurants.

 Images: Federal Office of Culture FOC